frontendpatterns/frontendpatterns.dev/src/content/patterns/local-development.md

 ---
 # Local Development

-Optimize the developer experience with fast builds, hot reload, and debugging tools.

 ## Problem

 Without this pattern, the premise that optimizing the developer experience with fast builds, hot reload, and debugging tools falls apart, and small changes trigger cascading regressions.